SoftUni-Internal/interactive-content/EN/01-Data-Database-Access-With-JDBC/08-Lab.md

 [slide hideTitle]

-# Part 2: Writing your Data Retrieval Application
+# Problem with Solution: Writing your Data Retrieval Application

+## Description
 Follow the steps to write a java application that retrieves the information about the users, their games, and duration.
 Use the "**diablo**" database from the provided resources.

 ## Example